TheGridHub/TheGridHub/SECURITY.md

 # Security Policy

-TaskWork takes the security of our platform and our users' data seriously.
+TheGridHub takes the security of our platform and our users' data seriously.
 We appreciate your efforts to responsibly disclose security vulnerabilities.

 ## Supported Versions